richafnu/Viva/Viva/learning/advanced-search.md

 ### User accessible attributes

-Both both admins and learners use these attributes to form precise queries:
+Admins and learners can use these attributes to form precise queries:

 |Attributes | Description|
 |-----------|-----------|